oracle/olcut/README.md

 The OLCUT provides a set of useful cross-project tools.
 It has its roots in the Sphinx 4 speech recognizer but has been significantly extended.
-Functionality is basically divided into three areas:
+Functionality is basically divided into four areas:

-* A Runtime Configuration / Local and Distributed Initialization system
+* A Runtime Configuration & Options parsing system
+* A distributed version of the above, allowing components to be instantiated over RMI & Jini.
 * A modular Command Interpreter with history and tab completion
 * Odds & Ends of useful utilities